fgallagher27/GreenValueNet/README.md

 ![Labelled diagram of model structure with input features, and then l layers of a dense layer, batch normalisation layer and ReLU activation before a linear output layer](outputs/images/model_structure_1.png)

-Through various iterations of hyperparameter tuning and model modifications, the hyperparamter values are:
+Through various iterations of hyperparameter tuning and model modifications, optimal performance was achieved with the following set of hyperparameters:

 - Number of layers $\mathcal{l} = 10$
 - Number of input features $n_x = 21$
 - Number of hidden units $n_l = 24$
 - Learning rate $\alpha = 0.01$
 - Number of $epochs = 69$

-Batch normalisation was also introduced during the iteration process, and he initialisation was used for relu layers, with glorot normal initialisation for the output layers to combat the issue of vanishing gradients that was experienced in early model runs.
+Batch normalisation was also introduced during the iteration process, and he normal initialisation was used for relu layers, with glorot normal initialisation for the output layers to combat the issue of vanishing gradients that was experienced in early model runs.

 ## Results